What's data integration and how is it leveraged?

 - There is this notion that I like to describe as the Silver Bullet Solution - it's where someone thinks they can find one solution that addresses all of their restaurant business needs, including reporting.
-I see this happening more frequently as restaurant companies respond positively to the idea that the providers of the various transactional systems they use like Point of Sale ('POS'), Back of House ('BOH'), etc.), to operate and manage their businesses are also comprehensive reporting solutions, which they’re not.
+I see this happening more frequently as restaurant companies respond positively to the idea that the providers of the various transactional systems they use such as Point of Sale (POS) and Back of House (BOH), etc., to operate and manage their businesses are also comprehensive reporting solutions.
+But they’re not.

-Don’t get me wrong, these systems do a great job of what they’re intended to do - quickly capturing and recording the transaction information as it’s entered into the system.
+Don’t get me wrong, these systems do a great job of what they’re intended to do - quickly capture and record the transaction information as it’s entered into the system.
 They even create a number of static reports, many of which are useful.